 With its explicit mission to engage community partners to facilitate collaborative research, center members shape clinical practice, provide service, and prepare the next generation of clinicians, researchers, and educators.
 Initiatives include:

-For more information on the Center for Health, Care, and Well-being, contact Beth Parker, Assistant Professor, Department of Health Sciences and Nursing, at 860.768.4831 or email@example.com.
+For more information on the Center for Health, Care, and Well-being, contact Beth Taylor, Assistant Professor, Department of Health Sciences and Nursing, at 860.768.4831 or firstname.lastname@example.org.

 ENHP, CETA to engage in translational research with St. Francis Hospital